-DO did not provide such many services like AWS (EC2, RDS, S3, Cloudfront and others), yet it still give you full control of your own droplet ( the VPS you run on DO )
+DO did not provide such many services like AWS (EC2, RDS, S3, CloudFront and others), yet it still gives you full control of your own droplet ( the VPS you run on DO )

-On DO, you may host both app and database in same droplet or you can host them on different one.
+On DO, you may host both apps and databases in the same droplet or you can host them on a different one.

-One of advantages of DO is their cheap price.
+One of the advantages of DO is their cheap price.

-You can run a VPS with price starting from $5/month.
+You can run a VPS with a price starting from $5/month.

-The price is even comparable for the monthly price of ordinary shared hosting plan.
+The price is even comparable for the monthly price of an ordinary shared hosting plan.

-One of the drawback with DO is same with AWS.
+One of the drawbacks with DO is the same as AWS.

 This is my favorite platform.